 Year Joined MKLM: 2018

 La Casa de Los Niños is a small community within the city of Cochabamba where impoverished families cohabitate in shared housing.
 Many of the families have children with learning difficulties, behavioral problems or moderate to severe disabilities, and thus have been denied access to public schooling.
-Therefore, the children attend the alternative school (La Casa de Los Niños) within the community, where they are offered different opportunities to learn.
+Therefore, the children attend the alternative school (Centro Educativo Terapéutico Integral – CETI) within the community, where they are offered different opportunities to learn.

 After graduating from John Carroll University, I chose to do a year of service with the Passionist Volunteers in Mandeville, Jamaica.
 While there, I worked in a small bush community and a public infirmary, where accompanying people in their day-to-day lives and building lasting relationships was my sole purpose.
-This was a different type of service that I had not been exposed to in the States, and I absolutely loved it.
-I went back to Ohio to teach second grade for two years and to continue volunteering in a local nursing home, which I also loved, yet I still felt called for something more.
+I fell in love with this type of service – one that emphasized mutuality and relationship-building.
+I went back to Ohio to teach second grade for two years and to continue volunteering in a local nursing home, yet I still felt called for something more.